denudge/auto-updater/README.md

     $ make build-catalog

+    // Next we need to initialize the database
+    $ edit ".env" file to set "POSTGRES_DSN"
+    $ ./bin/catalog db init
+    $ ./bin/catalog db migrate

-    // then you can instantly execute it
+    // then you can run the HTTP server
-    $ ./build/catalog serve
+    $ ./bin/catalog serve

 Use the `GOOS` and `GOARCH` environment variables to cross-compile for a different architecture when needed.